 Youíll drive along the north shore right off of HWY 150, 31.2 miles east of Kamas, and 1 mile north of Mirror Lake.

 The parking lot will be on your left hand side 23.9 miles east of Kamas.
-This is a short hike along the Provo River that offers views of some waterfalls, itís definitely worth the stop if you havenít already checked it out.
+This is a short hike along the Provo River that offers views of some waterfalls, itís definitely worth the stop if your in the area.

 Just north of Mirror Lake, 35 miles from Kamas.
 The parking lot at the trailhead only offers enough space for maybe 10 cars and itís always full due to heavy use.
 Other lakes past Ruth Lake are Hayden, Cutthroat, Jewel, and Teal.
 The lake just north of Ruth Lake is called Naomi Lake I think.